 The Oxford Companion to Western Art.
 Contains articles on every aspect of visual arts including painting, sculpture, graphic arts, architecture, decorative arts and photography.
 Also includes biographical information on major artists, bibliographical references and links to images.
 (Part of the Oxford Art Online suite.)

-Art Full Text Indexes over 300 international publications, including journals, yearbooks, museum bulletins, film reviews, bibliographies, conference reports, review articles, interviews and exhibition listings, in a variety of languages.
+Art Source (formerly Art Full Text) Indexes over 300 international publications, including journals, yearbooks, museum bulletins, film reviews, bibliographies, conference reports, review articles, interviews and exhibition listings, in a variety of languages.
 Covers the fields of archaeology, architecture, art history, city planning, computer applications and graphics, crafts, film, folk art, graphic arts, industrial design, interior design, landscape architecture, museology, painting, photography, sculpture, television, textiles, and video.

 ARTbibliographies Modern (ABM) Indexes journals, books, essays, exhibition catalogs, dissertations, and exhibition reviews.
 Coverage extends from artists and movements beginning with Impressionism in the late 19th century, up to the most recent works and trends in the late 20th century.
 Photography is covered from its invention in 1839 to the present.